MWeberLambdaweb19/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model, an object representation of html elements on a page.

 2. What is an event?

+Any and every interaction a user has with a site is an event, including: mouse clicks, movements, and scrolling, keyboard key presses, and window resizing.

 3. What is an event listener?

+A piece of code placed on an element written to 'listen' for one of the above events to happen on that particular element.
+When that event listener 'hears' that event, it triggers a callback to run.

 4. Why would we convert a NodeList into an Array?

+We would convert a Nodelist into an Array if we wanted an array method besides `.forEach`, as Nodelists do not have access to array methods.
+We would convert it using Array.from(Nodelist).
+We could also do the same with an HTMLCollection.

 5. What is a component?

+A component is a piece of reusuable HTML, CSS and JS that is implemented on a project.

 ### Git Set up